It’s only up from here for Goddard High football

 GODDARD, Kan.
-(KSNW) — To the west of Wichita, sits Goddard.
-Home of two high schools, Goddard High and Goddard Eisenhower.
+(KSNW) — To the west of Wichita sits Goddard.
+It is the home of two high schools, Goddard High and Goddard Eisenhower.

-We are going to focus on Goddard High to start.
-The Lions are coming off of a winless season — they finished 0-9.

 “I became stagnant, other teams in my league probably thought we were really predictable,” said Beason.
 “So this year, We’ve thrown everything against the wall to see what sticks.”